 Or order paperbacks directly from the publisher Here – Save 20% and get FREE Shipping when you use coupon code HELPHOMELESS

-During this past summer I had the honor of visiting my friends and co-authors from the UK.
+During the summer of 2018 I had the honor of visiting my friends and co-authors from the UK.
 They are: Robin Johnson, John Conolly, Ray Middleton, and Suzanne Quinney.
 Together we had recently completed a book project entitled-

 Cross-Cultural Dialogues on Homelessness: From Pretreatment Strategies to Psychologically Informed Environments.